The Ideal CAD Workflow for 3D Printing and Why We Decided to Build a New CAD App

 If you’ve ever tried to design something simple for 3D printing and ended up fighting your CAD software instead, you’re not alone.
-As a team of makers, engineers, and chronic tinkerers, we kept bouncing between FreeCAD, Shapr3D, Onshape, Fusion 360 (and a bunch of others), hoping one of them would give us the perfect print-first workflow.
+As makers, engineers, hardware designers, and people who work a lot with kids, we kept bouncing between FreeCAD, Shapr3D, Onshape, Fusion 360 (and a bunch of others), hoping one of them would give us the perfect print-first, simple, and kid-friendly workflow, but we still cannot find a tool that provides all those things together.

 FreeCAD